-The 2022 NASPA First-generation Student Success Conference, as part of the NASPA Conferences on Student Success in Higher Education, will convene scholars and practitioners from June 27-29, 2022 to discuss how higher education professionals across the academy can develop effective approaches to support and improve the outcomes of first-generation college students.
+The 2023 NASPA First-generation Student Success Conference, part of the NASPA Conferences on Student Success in Higher Education, will convene scholars and practitioners from June 25 – 27, 2023 to discuss how higher education professionals across the academy can develop effective approaches to improve the outcomes of first-generation college students.

 The NASPA Conferences on Student Success in Higher Education convenes the student success-focused community to engage in important professional development, exchange innovative ideas, and network with peers.
-You will engage with content from the Assessment Persistence, and Data Analytics Conference, the inaugural Dismantling Systemic Barriers to Student Success Conference, and the First-generation Student Success Conference in Baltimore, Maryland.
+You will engage with content from the Assessment, Planning, and Data Analytics Conference, the Dismantling Systemic Barriers to Student Success Conference, and the First-generation Student Success Conference in Kansas City, Missouri.

 In addition to a robust selection of educational programming, the conference offers multiple dynamic keynotes, thought-provoking pre-conference workshops, exhibit hall offerings, and much more.
 This event is your opportunity to take a cross-functional approach to student success when it has never been more important.

-Take a look at the 2021 NASPA Virtual Conferences on Student Success in Higher Education program book to learn about last year's programming and events.
+Take a look at the 2022 NASPA Conferences on Student Success in Higher Education program book to learn about last year's programming and events.

-- an exhibit hall for real-time engagement with sponsors & exhibitors.
+an exhibit hall for real-time engagement with sponsors and exhibitors.